thedat-nguyen/PyThon-Tool/README.md

 **Important Note:** This tool should only be used for ethical and legal purposes.
 Any usage for malicious activities or unauthorized access to accounts may violate the law and result in legal consequences.

 ## Features:
-- Crawl Facebook cookies from Cốc Cốc and Chrome browsers.
+- Crawl Facebook cookies from Coc Coc and Chrome browsers.
 - Extract and manage cookies for various web scraping tasks.
 - Simple and easy-to-use interface for developers.